revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

-Servlets ​​init method is used to initialise a servlet.When the web container loads and instantiates the servlet class and before it delivers requests from clients, the web container initializes the servlet.
+Servlets init method is used to initialise a servlet.When the web container loads and instantiates the servlet class and before it delivers requests from clients, the web container initializes the servlet.
 To customize this process to allow the servlet to read persistent configuration data, initialize resources, and perform any other one-time activities, you override the init method of the Servlet interface.When a servlet container determines that a servlet should be removed from service (for example, when a container wants to reclaim memory resources or when it is being shut down), the container calls the destroy method of the Servlet interface.

 </blockquote>